Please conserve water and postpone water intensive projects

 - Pool chemicals can pose serious hazards.
 The homeowner is responsible for any chemical contamination released into the environment.

 If you have any questions, please call the Public Works Municipal Services Division at 805-449-2499.

 Have pool chemicals that you need to dispose?
-Make an appointment to drop them off at one of our hazardous waste disposal days by going to our Hazardous Waste page.
+Make an appointment to drop them off at our Household Hazardous Waste Facility.